Christopher Nolan: 1993–2003: Early career and breakthrough

 Impressed by his work on Memento, filmmaker Steven Soderbergh recommended Nolan to Warner Bros. to direct the psychological thriller Insomnia (2002), although the studio initially wanted a more seasoned director.
 A remake of the 1997 Norwegian thriller of the same name, the film is viewed as "the outlier of Nolan's filmography" due to its perceived lack of unconventionality he is known for.
 Starring Al Pacino, Robin Williams and Hilary Swank, Insomnia follows two Los Angeles detectives sent to a northern Alaskan town to investigate the murder of a local teenager.
 It received positive reviews from critics and earned $113 million against a budget of $46 million.
 Film critic Roger Ebert praised the film for introducing new perspectives and ideas on the issues of morality and guilt, adding, "Unlike most remakes, the Nolan Insomnia is not a pale retread, but a re-examination of the material, like a new production of a good play."
 Richard Schickel of Time deemed Insomnia a "worthy successor" to Memento and "a triumph of atmosphere over a none-too-mysterious mystery".

 Following, Memento and Insomnia established Nolan's image as an "auteur".
 After the lattermost, he wrote a screenplay for a Howard Hughes biopic.
 Nolan reluctantly tabled his script after learning that Martin Scorsese was already making one such film: The Aviator (2004).
-He turned down an offer to direct the historical epic Troy (2004).
+He was then briefly attached to direct a film adaptation of Ruth Rendell's novel The Keys to the Street for Fox Searchlight Pictures but chose to direct Batman Begins instead.
+In April 2003, filmmaker David O. Russell put Nolan in a headlock at a Hollywood party after learning that Jude Law, whom Russell wanted to cast, had decided to work with Nolan instead.
+Russell pressured Nolan to display "artistic solidarity" by relinquishing Law from his cast.